matrix-org/matrix-spec/content/client-server-api/modules/reference_relations.md

 ##### Server-side aggregation of `m.reference`

-The aggregation format of `m.reference` relations consists of a single `chunk` property, which lists all the events which `m.reference` the event (the parent).
+The [aggregation](#aggregations-of-child-events) format of `m.reference`
+relations consists of a single `chunk` property, which lists all the events which `m.reference` the event (the parent).
 Currently, only a single `event_id` field is present on the events in the `chunk`.

-An example `m.reference` would be:
+For example, given an event with the following `m.reference` relationship:

 ```json
 {